Assigning virtual disks to target devices

 To assign one or more vDisks to a single target device from the Target Device Properties dialog:

-- In the Console tree, expand the Device Collections folder, then click on the collection folder where this target device is a member.
+- In the Citrix Provisioning console tree, expand the Device Collections folder, then click the collection folder where this target device is a member.
 The target device displays in the details pane.

 - Right-click on the target device, then select Properties.
 The Target Device Properties dialog appears.

-- On the General tab, select the boot method that this target device should use from the Boot from drop-down menu options.
+- On the General tab, select the boot method that this target device uses from the Boot from menu options.

-- On the vDisks tab, select the Add button within the vDisk for this Device section.
+- On the vDisks tab, select the Add button within the virtual disk for this Device section.
 The Assign vDisks dialog appears.

 - To locate assignable vDisks for this target device, select a specific store or server.
 These stores or servers are located under the Filter options.
 You can alternately accept the default setting, which includes All Stores and All Servers.